STORM-IRIT/Radium-Engine/doc/concepts/nodesystem.md

 First, an object of type Ra::Dataflow::Core::DataflowGraph is instanced :
 \snippet examples/DataflowExamples/HelloGraph/main.cpp Creating an empty graph

-Then, the nodes are instanced
+Then, the nodes are instanced and added to the graph
 \snippet examples/DataflowExamples/HelloGraph/main.cpp Creating Nodes

-and added to the graph
-\snippet examples/DataflowExamples/HelloGraph/main.cpp Adding Nodes to the graph

 Links between ports are added to the graph, and if an error is detected, due to e.g. port type incompatiblitiy, it is reported